dearestalexander/alexroan/src/projects/dataexpert-bootcamp.md

 [Total Number of Births Per Year](https://learn.dataexpert.io/question/total-births-per-year)

 Write a SQL query to calculate the total number of births recorded for each year in the playground.us_birth_stats table.
 Order the results by year.
-These are the tables to query for this question: playground.us_birth_stats

-- year int
-- month int
-- date_of_month int
-- day_of_week int
-- births int

-Your answer should include these columns:

-- year integer
-- total_births integer

 **My solution**